Release Notes - FaunaDB 2.7.0

-Role-based access control (RBAC) is designed as a replacement for FaunaDB’s current resource-based security model.
+Attribute-based access control (ABAC) is designed as a replacement for FaunaDB’s current resource-based security model.
 It’s an alternative to an all-or-nothing security model and is commonly used in applications to restrict access to specific data based on the user’s role.
 Until 2.7.0, access within FaunaDB was restricted to 4 pre-defined roles.
-With RBAC, developers can define custom roles that match the applications' requirements and its data model, permitting access only to the data that the user needs to see.
+With ABAC, developers can define custom roles that match the applications' requirements and its data model, permitting access only to the data that the user needs to see.

 For more information, see the:

-For more information, see the Cloud Console 2.1.0 release notes.
+For more information, see the FaunaDB Console 2.1.0 release notes.

 One of the biggest user-facing changes in this release is the renaming of "classes" to "collections" and "instances" to "documents".
 Usability testing has repeatedly surfaced these terms as a source of confusion for new users.
 As such, we have renamed these terms.